Duke of Edinburgh Co-ordinator at Kings Priory School

 About this Role

 The Duke of Edinburgh award is among the most prestigious and widely recognised awards available to young people, with a long history of providing opportunities for learning both in a school setting and outdoors.
+At Kings Priory School we have one of the highest rates of DoE participation in the North East, with over 200 participants in 2024 across Gold, Silver and Bronze awards.

 Our pupils highly value DoE both as a way to extend their learning and develop valuable skills, but also as for its social and cultural value in fostering resilience, teamwork and a sense of shared purpose and community.